signalfx/integrations/aws-lambda/README.md

 #### CloudWatch

-For more information about the metrics emitted by Lambda, visit the service's homepage at https://aws.amazon.com/lambda/.
+For more information about the metrics emitted by Lambda, see the documentation at https://docs.signalfx.com/en/latest/integrations/aws-info.html#lambda-metadata.

 ### LICENSE